Skyost/RateMyApp/README.md

 ### Installation

-If you're building your app for Android, you need to migrate your app to the [Android Embedding V2](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects).
+If you're building your app for Android, be sure that your app is upgraded to the [Android Embedding V2](https://github.com/flutter/flutter/wiki/Upgrading-pre-1.12-Android-projects)
+(if you've created your project with a Flutter version ≥ 1.12, you should be okay).

 On iOS, if you want to target a version before _10.3_, add this in your `Info.plist` :